 \textit{\textbf{3.
 Uncertainty issues in offline training with LLM inference data:}} It is often desirable to train auxiliary models using LLM inference results, e.g., to learn modality-task associations.
 The computationally expensive nature of LLMs renders it impractical to conduct online training of such models.
 Consequently, generating datasets for offline training becomes necessary.
 However, due to inherent uncertainty in LLM inference, which arises from the probabilistic nature of language model outputs \cite{hu2023uncertainty}, such datasets may contain multiple identical samples with varying response scores.
 This uncertainty substantially complicates the evaluation of LLM outputs, particularly in multi-task or generative scenarios where standard answers or evaluation metrics do not exist.

-Motivated by these challenges, we aim to answer the following research questions. \textit{In the context of local-cloud LLM systems:} \begin{itemize} \item[(RQ1)] \textit{How can we optimally select the appropriate LLM for inference (i.e., local LLM vs. multi-modal cloud LLM)?}
+Motivated by these challenges, we aim to answer the following research questions. \textit{In the context of device-cloud collaborative LLM systems:} \begin{itemize}[leftmargin=11mm] \item[(RQ1)] \textit{How can we optimally select the appropriate LLM for inference (i.e., on-device LLM vs. multi-modal cloud LLM)?}

-\item[(RQ2)] \textit{How can we identify and utilize the most informative and relevant multi-modal data when necessary for tasks in dialogues, while balancing response quality, latency, and usage cost?}
+\item[(RQ2)] \textit{How can we identify and utilize the most informative and relevant multi-modal data when necessary for tasks in multi-turn conversations, while balancing response quality, latency, and usage cost?}